VishnuGShephertz/Android_Buddy_Management_Using_App42/README.md

 	}
 ```

-__7. Block Friend Request:__You have to  get  all friend request first before accepting friend request using following code.
+__10. Block Friend Request:__You can also block  friend request of a user using following code.
 ```
 public void blockFriendRequest(final String userName,
 			final String buddyName, final BuddyEventListener callBack) {